andyharn/andyharn.github.io/README.md

 # andyharn.github.io
-Project I worked on throughout Betamore's 10-Week Front-End Development class.
-Incorporated new topics and skills as the class progressed.
+This is a project I worked on throughout Betamore's 10-Week Front-End Development class.
+I incorporated new topics and skills as the class progressed.